Archana-santha/Microsoft365-Admin-Labs/03-Entra ID/02-Advanced User MFA/README.md

 Used the password reset functionality to reset a user's password and enforced a password change on the user's next sign-in.
 This demonstrates the first step in account troubleshooting and security management.

 **Password Reset Process:**
-- Located user account (Neena Mehta)
+- Located user account (Richard Smith)
 - Clicked "Reset password"
 - Checked "User must change password at next sign-in"
 - Generated temporary password